brianr10/brian-portfolio/README.md

 ## Attribution
 <p align="center">
-  - The original author of this code is <a href="https://github.com/bchiang7/v4"> Brittany Chiang </a>.
+  The original author of this code is <a href="https://github.com/bchiang7/v4" target="blank"> Brittany Chiang </a>.
 Thanks to her open sourcing this I was able to create my own website.
 If you wish to use this code please give proper attribution to her.
 </p>

 ## 🎨 Color Reference